 The black shaded are shows total commercial energy use and the yellow shaded area shows total residential energy use.
 Residential and commercial customers consume about the same proportion of total energy on the Wellington network.
-While commercial connections consumer more per connection than residential consumers there are fewer connection (30k compared to 140k residential connections) - overall the greater number of lower energy consuming residential connections use about the same overall amount of electricity as commercial consumers.
+While commercial connections consumer more per connection than residential consumers there are fewer connection (30k compared to 140k residential connections) - overall the greater number of lower energy consuming residential consumers.
 Using total electricity use as a cost driver means Transmission costs are allocated in similar proportions between residential and commercial customers.
 Changing the TPM cost driver to total electricity consumed therefore increases the proportion of Transmission costs allocated to commercial customers.